iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 ### Data remotes / cloud storage credentials

-If you need to set up DVC data remotes for your view, you will need to do it after your view has been created.
+If you need to provide credentials for
+[DVC data remotes](/doc/command-reference/remote#description), you will need to do it after your view has been created.
 First, create your view without specifying the data remotes.
 Once your view is created, open its settings.
 Open the `Data remotes / cloud storage credentials` section.
 The data remotes that are used in your DVC repo will be listed.

 ![](https://static.iterative.ai/img/studio/view_settings_credentials.png)